shanemcd/shanemcd.github.io/_posts/2016-03-11-easy-irc-bnc-with-docker.md

 In the past I’ve typically been a casual IRC user.
 Occasionally popping in to ask the random programming question, but it was never a primary method of communication for me.

 I really started to view it differently when I joined the `#rust-beginners` channel on the Mozilla network.
 I had struggled with a simple problem for several hours one Saturday morning, and out of desperation I posted a question accompanied by a gist.
 Someone answered me within 2 minutes, and I was on my way.
-This was awesome, and I wanted to be a part of it.
+This was awesome, and it got me excited.

 Fast forward a couple months, and I’m slowly getting acclimated to life with IRC.